inko-lang/inko/README.md

     sender.send(writer)

-For more examples see the Aeon website.
+For more examples see the Inko website.

 ## Requirements

 * A UNIX system, Windows is currently not tested/supported

-When working on Aeon itself you'll also need:
+When working on Inko itself you'll also need:

 * Rust 1.10 or newer using a nightly build (stable Rust is not supported)
 * Cargo